Exterior Fan Tips

 Fan must be positioned in a location protected from water, wind, dust, and salt.

-Suitable for indoor, outdoor, and coastal areas provided the fan is fully undercover.
+Coastal: Suitable for indoor, alfresco and coastal areas provided the fan is undercover with a minimum of 1 wall.